Syrian High Rugby Committee: History

 In 2008, Syrian team reached the final of the Gulf Men Cup.
-This led to a massive increase in number of players which managed in the final to win the Gulf Men Open in Dubai Rugby in 2011.
+This led to an increase in number of players which managed in the final to win the Gulf Men Open in Dubai Rugby in 2011.

-This events gave the Syrian Sport Council insperation to form the Syrian High Rugby Committee in March 2012, the SHRC has worked hard on the players recruitment, and succeeded in forming clubs and join Asia Rugby in order to participate in Asian Rugby Tournaments and aspire to increase the sports popularity in Syria.
+This events gave the Syrian Sport Council inspiration to form the Syrian High Rugby Committee in March 2012, the SHRC has worked on the players recruitment, and succeeded in forming clubs and join Asia Rugby in order to participate in Asian Rugby Tournaments.